-Diabetes mellitus (DM) is a disease condition caused by decreased insulin production in the pancreas or as a result of the inability of insulin to act on target tissues that activates the absorption of blood glucose.
+Diabetes mellitus (DM) is a disease condition which is caused by decreased insulin production in the pancreas or as a result of the inability of insulin to act on target tissues that activates the absorption of blood glucose.
 This subsequently leads to an increased concentrations of glucose in the blood.
 Type 2 diabetes is the most recorded form of diabetes.
-It accounts for about 80% to 90% of all recorded forms the disease.
-The use of plant medicines is a very common practice from ancient time and is considered as much safer and less expensive therapeutic strategies for the management and treatment of various diseases including DM.
+It accounts for about 80% to 90% of all recorded forms of the disease.
+The use of plant medicines is a very common practice from ancient time and it is considered as much safer and less expensive therapeutic strategy for the management and treatment of various diseases including DM.
 The aim of this study is to investigate the antidiabetic effect of Ageratum conyzoides as claimed by herbal practitioners and to provide scientific evidences to back up the claim that the plant possess antidiabetic activity.
 Standard procedures were deployed in the aqueous extraction of the different parts (leaf, flower, stem, root and all parts) of the plant.
 Lethal dose of the plant was determined using Lorke's method.
 Subsequently, diabetes was induced into albino wistar rats using streptozotocin at 55mg/kg.
 40 rats weighing 180g to 240g were divided into eight groups A to H, groups B to H were induced with diabetes.
 Groups A and B were labelled normal and diabetic respectively.
-C was treated standard drug (Metformin) at 1000mg/kg, groups D, E, F, G and H were with treated flower, leaf, stem, root and all parts extracts respectively at 2000mg/kg.
+C was treated with standard drug (Metformin) at 1000mg/kg, groups D, E, F, G and H were treated with flower, leaf, stem, root and all parts extracts respectively at 2000mg/kg.
 Treatment in all groups was done for 28 days after which the rats were sacrificed and assayed for hematological and serum electrolytes.
-After DM was induced, rats were observed across groups for behavioral changes before, during and after treatment.
-LD50 of the aqueous extracts of A. convzoides wree found to be above 5000mg/kg.
+After DM was induced, the rats were observed across groups for behavioral changes before, during and after treatment.
+LD50 of the aqueous extracts of A. conyzoides were found to be above 5000mg/kg.
 Significant differences were observed in the weights of the various groups at (p<0.05).
-Furthermore, Na+, K+ and Cl- levels reduced significantly (<0.05), after treatment.
-Finally, WBC and its indices reduced significantly (p<0.05) while RBC and its indices increased
+Furthermore, sodium (Na+), potassium (K+) and chloride (Cl-) levels were reduced significantly (<0.05), after treatment.
+Finally, white blood cell count (WBC) and its indices were found to be reduced significantly (p<0.05) while red blood cell count (RBC) and its indices were found to have increased significantly (p<0.05) after treatment.
+These results showed that A. conyzoides possess antihyperglycemic and antilipidemic at 2000mg/kg.